2020 Ontario Liberal Party leadership election: Rules and procedures

 Under the procedure outlined by the party's constitution, all members of the Ontario Liberal Party are eligible to cast a two-part ballot at one of the "Leadership Election Meetings" held across the province.
 Members vote directly for their choice of leadership candidate (or for "independent") in the top part of the ballot, and for local delegates for the leadership convention in the bottom part of the ballot.
 Elected delegates were apportioned to leadership candidates based on their share of votes in the top part of the ballot, and are bounded to vote for their leadership candidates on the first ballot at the leadership convention.
 The small number of independent delegates elected can vote for whomever they chose at the convention.

 The delegates of the leadership convention made up of approximately 2000 elected delegates (16 delegates elected by members from each of the 124 electoral districts, 8 delegates from each Ontario Young Liberals campus clubs, 1 delegate from each Ontario Women Liberals Commission clubs) and more than 500 ex-officio delegates (by virtue of party and elected offices they have held, such as sitting and former Liberal MPPs, recent provincial Liberal candidates, sitting federal Liberal MPs, and various party officials and representatives of party bodies).
 Balloting at convention continues until one candidate receives a majority of ballots cast.

 At the party's Annual General Meeting held on June 8, 2019, an organized attempt was made to amend the party constitution to change the leadership election system to eliminate the delegated convention and adopted a weighted One Member One Vote point system similar to the ones used by the Progressive Conservatives and the federal Liberal Party.
 The amendment was supported by 57% of delegates, but failed to receive the two-thirds majority required for it to pass.

-The 2020 leadership election marked the last time that this system was used, as the new system passed in 2023.
+The 2020 leadership election marked the last time that this system was used, as a weighted one member one vote point system was adopted by the party in 2023.